clackary/EvalSystem/API/README.md

 we will insert a new object as “autoload” and tell to use a “psr-4” autoloader, then give it a namespace, we will use CS4450 and tell it what directory to include in this namespace.
 It’s a little confusing, but if you look at the example picture you will see that we are giving the namespace “CS4450” to anything in the “src” directory.

-The lines that were added were from 7 to 11, don’t forget the comma at the end of line 11.
+The lines that were added were from 7 to 11, don’t forget that you need to escape the \ by giving it another \ right bofore ( so \\ ) and  the comma at the end of line 11 is easily missed.

 ![Composer step 7](/API/README_Images/composer07.png)

 Save this file back to Icarus and go back to the command prompt.

-type: composer dump-autoload
+type: **composer dump-autoload**

 This will tell composer to rebuild dependency files to reflect the changes we made to composer.json